 OFFICIAL OPENING AND RECEPTION: Everyone is invited to our official opening at 12 noon Tuesday.
 Exhibitors are invited to a reception at 5:15 on

-judged to have the best entries in several crop categories.
-The OVSGA hosts 16 different trophies in various seed categories.
-Final judging will take place Saturday
+judged to have the best entries in several seed crop categories.
+The OVSGA hosts 16 different trophies in various categories.
+Judging will take place Saturday

 PEDIGREED SEED SALE: Please join us Thursday at 12 noon for the annual Prestigious Pedigreed Seed Sale, with proceeds going to the Children’s Hospital of

 Tom Van Dusen,

-|Ontario's longest running agricultural trade show marks its 86th year of operation this March 12-14.
+March 8-10.
 It’s one of the longest continuous records in Canada of farmers organizing for farmers, other rural residents and

-|2013 GENERAL MANAGER'S MESSAGE
+|2016 GENERAL MANAGER'S MESSAGE